sokil/php-mongo/README.md

 This operation creates index with `expireAfterSecond` key in collection `some_namespace`.

-This operation may be done in some console command or migration script, or you can create manually in mongo console:
+This operation may be done in some console command or migration script, e.g. by using migration tool [sokil/php-mongo-migrator](https://github.com/sokil/php-mongo-migrator), or you can create manually in mongo console:

 ```javascript